-Christopher and Susan had 2 sons: Mark Christopher and Matthew Charles.
-Paul Charles had 1 son: Jesse James Storch, by Ruth Stroch.
-JoAnn Marie and Lynn Bryan married April 25, 1964 and had 2 daughters, Kelly Lynn, (married Chris Capps on January 19, 1991/ divorced, had one child, Lauren Marie, married Don Orcutt on August 18, 1995/divorced, had one child, Bryan Thomas, and is with partner Paul Spicer), Allison Elaine (married Ralph James "Sonny" Crutchfield on May 5, 1990 and had two children, Patrick James and Samantha Lynn), and one son, Bryan Charles (married Kimberly McDuffie on April 5, 1998/divorced, married Dawn Nisbet on May 19, 2002 and had two children, Jackson Nisbet and Jessica Ann).
+JoAnn Marie and Lynn Bryan Stanton married April 25, 1964 and had 2 daughters, Kelly Lynn, (married Chris Capps on January 19, 1991/divorced, had one child, Lauren Marie, married Don Orcutt on August 18, 1995/divorced, had one child, Bryan Thomas, and then married Paul Spicer), Allison Elaine (married Ralph James "Sonny" Crutchfield on May 5, 1990 and had two children, Patrick James and Samantha Lynn), and one son, Bryan Charles (married Kimberly McDuffie on April 5, 1998/divorced, married Dawn Nisbet on May 19, 2002 and had two children, Jackson Nisbet and Jessica Ann).
+Lauren Marie Capps married Tyler Edmund Spears in 2019.
 JoAnn retired as an operating room nurse from Carteret General Hospital (NC).
 Lynn was in the US Marine Corps from October 1958 to October 1978 and then worked at the Naval Air Depot, Cherry Point, NC from February 1982 to January 2003.
 They lived in SC, Hawaii, Puerto Rico, and NC.